TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-We did it!
-Our input was reflected in the output!
+The input was successfully reflected in the response!

-This opens the door to a lof of vulnerabilities, the most obvious being `XSS`, because we're injecting our input inside `HTML` tags.
+This opens the door to a lot of vulnerabilities, the most obvious being `XSS`, because we're injecting our input into `HTML` tags.

-If we escape these tags, we may be able to execute `JavaScript` code.
+If we manage to break out of these tags, we can execute `JavaScript` code.

 To test this, we will use the following payload: